 Adromischus marianae 'Little Spheroid', Adromischus 'Little Spheroid'

-Adromischus marianiae 'Little Spheroid' is a small, much-branched, succulent perennial, with thick stems, occasionally continued in fat fibrous roots.
-Leaves are sub-spherical to elliptic, grey-green to grayish-brown leaves.
-The leaves are subspherical to elliptic, up to 1.2 inch (3 cm) long and arranged in a spiral on the main stem.
-Inflorescence is a spike-like thyrse with one flowered cyme up to 10 inches (25 cm) tall.
-Flowers are pale pink and up to 0.5 inch (1.2 cm) long.
+Adromischus marianiae 'Little Spheroid' is a small, much-branched succulent with thick stems and grey-green to grayish-brown leaves.
+The leaves are subspherical to elliptic, up to 1.2 inches (3 cm) long, and arranged in a spiral on the branches.
+The inflorescence is a spike-like thyrse with an up to 10 inches (25 cm) tall flowered cyme.
+Flowers are pale pink and up to 0.5 inches (1.2 cm) long.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).